-Suffolk County Community College is a public postsecondary school offering three campus locations and more than 70 areas of study.
+Suffolk County Community College is a public postsecondary school offering three campus locations and more than 100 programs.
 Its School of Nursing hosts nursing programs at the certificate and associate's degree levels.
 These programs prepare students for careers as licensed practical nurses and registered nurses.

 Practical Nursing Certificate

 This 37-credit program helps students gain the knowledge to care for patients in various health care settings.
 It emphasizes patient assessment, patient documentation, care management, clinical decision making, communication skills and professional behavior.
 Required coursework includes a survey of the human body, introductory psychology, pharmacology safety and adult nursing.